lammps/lammps/doc/src/Fortran.rst

 interface <Library_execute>`.
-Before handing off the calls to the C library interface, the corresponding Fortran versions of the calls (:f:func:`file`, :f:func:`command`, :f:func:`commands_list`, and :f:func:`commands_string`) have to make a copy of the strings passed as arguments so that they can be modified to be compatible with the requirements of strings in C without affecting the original strings.
+Before handing off the calls to the C library interface, the corresponding Fortran versions of the calls (:f:func:`file`, :f:func:`command`, :f:func:`commands_list`, and :f:func:`commands_string`) have to make copies of the strings passed as arguments so that they can be modified to be compatible with the requirements of strings in C without affecting the original strings.
 Those copies are automatically deleted after the functions return.
-Below is a small demonstration of the uses of the different functions:
+Below is a small demonstration of the uses of the different functions.

 .. code-block:: fortran